-Many human rights regulations such as migrant rights, environmental rights, and workers’ rights are protected across the entire European Union.
+Many human rights regulations, such as migrant rights, environmental rights and workers’ rights, are protected across the entire European Union.
 But when the United Kingdom leaves the European Union, Britain’s lawmakers could rewrite human rights laws.
-While the United Kingdom could choose to stay aligned with EU law, some are concerned that that it will choose to dilute certain workers’ and environmental rights in order to remain competitive on a global stage and encourage economic growth.
+While the United Kingdom could choose to stay aligned with EU law, some are concerned that it will choose to dilute certain workers’ and environmental rights in order to remain competitive on the global stage and encourage economic growth.

-In this video, Colm O'Cinneide, a professor of constitutional and human rights law at University College London (UCL) looks at the many areas of human rights law that could be impacted by the United Kingdom’s decision to leave the European Union.
+In this video, Colm O’Cinneide, a professor of constitutional and human rights law at University College London, looks at the many areas of human rights law that could be impacted by the United Kingdom’s decision to leave the European Union.

-O’Cinneide explores this idea further in his contribution to Complexity’s Embrace: The International Law Implications of Brexit, a recent book published by CIGI and the British Institute of International and Comparative Law (BIICL).
+O’Cinneide explores this idea further in his contribution to Complexity’s Embrace: The International Law Implications of Brexit, a book recently published by CIGI and the British Institute of International and Comparative Law.
 Complexity’s Embrace looks at the legal governance challenges presented by the United Kingdom’s decision to leave the European Union and illustrates the many connective elements across five topic areas: trade, financial services, intellectual property, the environment and human rights.

 Much of the commentary has been focused on the threats the Brexit process may pose to legal human rights protection in the United Kingdom.